madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 ### Iteration 1: Language that resonates

 After usability testing, something felt off.
 Patients could navigate the trend view just fine, but the word “trend” didn’t quite reflect how they talked about their results.
 It felt clinical – not personal.
 In a quick wordsmithing session with my PM and our clinical expert, we explored alternatives.
-When “lab history” came up, it clicked.
+When “lab history” came up, it clicked with us and with clinical experts.
 It still described the functionality, but with a tone that felt more aligned with patients’ mental models and lived experience.

 We made the call to update the label across the product.
 The engineering change was a simple search-and-replace, but the impact wasn’t just technical – **it was a reminder that in healthcare, the words we choose really matter.**